City Finance Framework

 As population growth and the trend towards urbanization continues, cities are an increasing source of emissions harming our environment.
 The European Union expects that 80% of its population will live in urban areas by 2020 with negative environmental, social and economic impacts for Europe's cities and countryside.
 These potential impacts include increasing energy demand, human health problems and declining stocks of natural resources.

-Not only are cities therefore, under enormous pressure to expand their services (such as infrastructure, housing, and public spaces) due to unprecedented population growth, but they are also racing against time, to do so in an environmentally sustainable manner.
+Cities are therefore, not only under enormous pressure to expand their services (such as infrastructure, housing, and public spaces) due to unprecedented population growth, but they are also racing against time, to do so in an environmentally sustainable manner.
 Accounting for 80% of global GHG emissions and consuming 75% of the world’s natural resources, cities are in urgent need of transformational investment to upgrade obsolete infrastructure, and to accommodate newcomers and prepare for the future.
 At the same time, national governments struggle with a new age of information technology, interdependence and a fracturing of the global economic order.
 Cities have become a focal area of opportunity for innovation and speed, unmatched in other geographies.

 As there remains a growing gap for financing including infrastructure but also for innovation, private funding is slow and difficult to harness.
-The reasons for this include: difficult access to information; high costs for project preparation; and a lack of knowledge for city officials to attract private sector's interest.
+The reasons for this include: limited access to information; high costs for project preparation; and a lack of knowledge amongst city officials to attract private sector interest.
 Further, this technical capacity gap is one that few are willing to pay for.

 Moreover, at any given time, there are several projects seeking support from city officials.
-However, with time and capital available to city officials being limited, it is imperative to have a structure in place that enables users to prioritize opportunities that a) are ready to be operational; b) deliver the maximum impact for the development goals they are trying to address, and c) deploy capital in an optimum manner.
+However, with time and capital available to city officials limited, it is imperative that structure is in place that enables users to prioritise opportunities that a) are operationally ready; b) deliver the maximum impact for the development goals they are trying to address, and c) deploy capital in an optimum manner.

-At this point, there is lack of a formal approach towards project preparation and evaluation which can help city officials evaluate projects in a structured and standardized manner as well as identify areas which projects need to work on, to improve bankability.
+Currently, a formal approach towards project preparation and evaluation is lacking.
+Such an aproach can help city officials evaluate projects in a structured and standardized manner, enabling them to identify areas which project teams need to work on, to improve bankability.
 The City Finance Framework was developed by BwB to help address this information gap and support the transition to climate resilient infrastructure funded through private funding.

 The City Finance Framework is an excel based tool which requires users to provide project specific information around the following parameters: